The Banks family's roots in Kington go back over 200 years, and five generations of them have planted exotic trees and gardened on the Hergest Estate.

 Richard Alford Banks

 Dick Banks (1902-1997) was an industrialist and Director of ICI.
-Dick grew up at Hergest Croft and travellend widely and lived in Cheshire, returned to Hergest Croft in 1953 with his first wife, Jane (b1912- 1972) and their children, Lawrence, Peter and Margaret.
+Dick grew up at Hergest Croft and travellend widely with ICI.
+He lived in Cheshire until 1953 when he returned to Hergest Croft with his first wife, Jane (b1912- 1972) and their children, Lawrence, Peter and Margaret.
 He brought back the gardens from the neglect caused by World War II, as the house had been requistioned.
 He also planted a huge number of trees and shrubs.
 His interest in maples and birches is shown in the range of these genera, which now form two National Collections.
-His widow, Rosamund (b1922), (nee Gould) founder of the famous florist, Pulbrook & Gould, continues to care for Park Wood.
+His widow, Rosamund (nee Gould b1922), co-founder of the famous florists Pulbrook & Gould, continues to care for Park Wood.

 William Hartland Banks

-William Hartland Banks, (1867-1930) was a banker, traveller,photographer, gardener and passionate plantsman.
+William Hartland Banks (1867-1930) was a banker, traveller, photographer, gardener and passionate plantsman.
 He married Dorothy Alford (1866-1937) in 1893 and they had Dick and three daughters.
-Dorothy too was passionate abut plants having read natural science at Cambridge.
+Dorothy too was passionate about plants having read natural science at Cambridge.
 They built Hergest Croft in 1895 and together they laid out the garden without any professional help although they were much influenced by the writings of William Robinson.
 Planting continued throughout their lifetime.
 In 1912 they bought Hergest Estate including Park Wood and Hergest Court.
 Many of the trees and shrubs are amongst the earliest planting of these species in Britain, including introductions from China by Ernest ("Chinese") Wilson for Veitch Nurseries.